My HomeLab – Enterprise Hardware Running Household Workloads

 Compute at home, home lab, what ever you wish to call it.
 I have always had something that allows me to tinker and learn.
 It has changed from time to time but the crux of my needs are, its been more reliability focus.

-In order to achieve this I went through early on the phase of enterprise hardware running everything, before realising the power consumption of that early 2000’era gear was costing some pretty big dollars .
-I then pivoted, through to the cloud (unsure if I can call this a home lab), consumer gear and now back to a somewhat modern and efficient enterprise server.
+1. Early on the phase of enterprise hardware running everything, before realising the power consumption of that early 2000’era (Xeon Westmere) gear was costing some pretty big dollars

-This post is about where I have landed, why I landed where I am, and why I think decommissioned enterprise hardware is the best low cost entry path for self-hosting that is leaps and bounds better than a domestic NAS or a mini PC (N150 / ThinClient)
+This post is about where I have landed, why I landed where I am, and why I think decommissioned enterprise hardware is the best low cost entry path for self-hosting that is leaps and bounds better than a domestic NAS or a mini PC (N150 / ThinClient).
+I am not going to do dive in to my PLC/Microcontroller endeavours as I will save this for another post.

 Before I go any further, a disclaimer.
 My home lab is not a lab in the traditional sense.
-I am not spinning up and tearing down environments for certifications or learning new hypervisors.
-Yes, I still do this, but my home lab is about running real workloads for my household in a reliable manner.
-It doesn’t power down and because core functions (PPoE routing, Home Assistant, MQTT) run on it, when its offline broadly it will cause noise in my family
+I am not spinning up and tearing down ‘things’ I build, be it for certifications or learning new hypervisors.

 • Frigate NVR watching 7 cameras.